 Exceptional Achievement in Service Learning Community Partner Award

 Presented to an outstanding Colorado State University community partner for their notable contributions to and participation in service-learning courses, initiatives or community-based research.

-Honors a Colorado State University faculty member who demonstrates an innovative contribution to service-learning curriculum development and/or community outreach.
+Honors Colorado State University faculty members who demonstrate an innovative contribution to service learning curriculum development and/or community outreach.